somekindofdesign/ultimate-decision-maker/README.md

 <p>It is assumed that all users have access to a device capable of connecting to the internet.</p>
 <ul>
 <li>I'm hungry and tired and want to order food for delivery to my house but can't decide if I want to order pizza or sushi</li>
-<li>We want to watch a film together but I want to watch a horror and my husband wants to watch a comedy</li>
+<li>We want to watch a film together but I want to watch a horror and my partner wants to watch a comedy</li>
-<li>While socialisng together, my housemate voices his opinion that Ariana Grande has the best songs but I want to demonstrate that it is, in fact, Dua Lipa that has the best songs</li>
+<li>While socialisng together, my housemate voices their opinion that Ariana Grande has the best songs but I want to demonstrate that it is, in fact, Dua Lipa that has the best songs</li>
 <li>I'm feeling a bit lonely today but I work 40 hours a week and commute 2 hours a day so I can't decide if I should adopt a Siberian Husky puppy or not</li>
 </ul>
 <br>